End Of Life Care At Home Euthanasia

 How much does it cost to perform an at home euthanasia?

-The price of an at home euthanasia is variable depending on the size of your pet, your wishes for cremation if desired, and your location.
+The price of an at home euthanasia is variable depending on the size of your pet, if you require assistance with cremation transport, and your location.
+Cats and small pets (rabbits, ferrets, pocket pets, etc) generally start at $285 and up and dogs generally start at $325 and up depending on size, your location, and if you need help with transport for cremation services.
 Please call or text 719-920-8269 for rates based on your address.
 To provide you with timely service and an accurate price quote, you may fill out our short questionnaire found HERE to expedite communication.

 We're located in the Black Forest area northeast of Colorado Springs and serve up to an hour away.
 The price of the euthanasia includes the fee for the house call, consultation, assessment, sedation, placement of an IV catheter if necessary, and the euthanasia itself.
-You will also receive a clay paw imprint or ink paw print as a special keepsake.
+You will also receive a Paw Pals paw print kit as a special keepsake.

 I live outside of Colorado Springs.
 Do you service my area?